Yamanote Line in Tokyo

 4. Shinjuku

 The Shinjuku district is my favorite part of Tokyo.
-The high density of skscrapers here is amazing.
+The high density of skyscrapers here is amazing.
 Shinjuku Station is with 3.64 million passengers a day the busiest in the world.
 The station is surrounded by endless shopping and entertainment facilities.
 The neon-lights atmosphere at night is a must-see.
 Enjoy also the beautiful park called Shinjuku Gyoen.
 My tip: Stay one night in the nearby Park Hyatt Hotel and enjoy the great view from the top floor.

 Read More